robstave/angular2-training/session-four/page1.md

       </div>
  ```

-First, we expose the formControl to a local acess with _#phone=phone_.
+First, we expose the formControl to a local acess with _#phone=ngModel_.
 You could probably access everything through #f, but this
 does make things a little easier.
 There are really lots of ways to do this, but this is about as "templatey" as it gets.

 Now that we have access to the formControl with #phone, we can use it to decorate the form item with css.